Understanding Skin Pigmentation: Causes & Treatments in Singapore

 Oral Supplements and Skincare Regimens

 Glutathione tablets are a popular supplement with antioxidant and bleaching properties.
-Continually using glutathione helps reduce dark skin hues and produces clear skin results.
-Pigmentation on face protection starts with daily sunscreen use because it safeguards the skin from UV degradation and prevents skin darkening.
+Some oral supplements, including glutathione, are used by individuals, but effects on pigmentation can vary and are not guaranteed.
+Daily sunscreen use may help protect skin from UV exposure, which can influence pigmentation, though results differ among individuals.
 Niacinamide and vitamin C skincare products can accelerate the effects of treatments and can stop a new issue from developing successfully.

 Prevention Tips